-Bankura district is one of the seven districts of Burdwan Division in the Indian state of West Bengal.
+Bankura district is one of the districts of Medinipur Division in the Indian state of West Bengal.
 The district has been described as the “connecting link” between the plains of Bengal on the east and the Chota Nagpur plateau on the west.
 The areas to the east and north-east are low lying alluvial plains.
 To the west the surface gradually rises, giving way to the undulating country, interspersed with rocky hillock.

 In 1879, the district acquired its present shape with the thanas of Khatra and Raipur and the outpost of Simplapal being transferred from Manbhum, and the thanas of Sonamukhi, Kotulpur and Indas being retransferred from Burdwan.
 However, it was known for some time as West Burdwan and in 1881 came to be known as Bankura district.
 The modern Bankura district took its form in 1881 and was named after its headquarters.